-The College Promotion and Tenure Committee shall comply with the following guidelines:
+The BCOE Faculty Review Committee shall comply with the following guidelines:

-Procedures for promotion and tenure:
+Procedures for promotion and tenure.

-- 1. Order of consideration: Applications for tenure and promotion to associate professor shall be considered first.
-Applications for tenure only shall be considered second.
-Applications for tenure and promotion to full professor shall be considered third.
-Applications for promotion to full professor only shall be considered last. - 2.
-Voting procedures: Each college committee member will vote for promotion and/or tenure for each candidate with a simple "yea" or "nay" vote cast by secret ballot.
+- 1. Order of consideration: Applications for promotion to Senior Instructors shall be considered first.
+Applications for tenure and promotion to Associate Professor shall be considered second.
+Applications for tenure only shall be considered third.
+Applications for tenure and promotion to Full Professor shall be considered fourth.
+Applications for promotion to Full Professor only shall be considered last. - 2.
+Evaluation: The BCOE Faculty Review Committee shall apply the recognized evaluative criteria and performance standards of the candidate's department and take into account the precise terms and conditions of the appointment letter and the comments generated during previous annual reviews in its evaluation of the candidate's performance. - 3.
+Voting procedures: Each BCOE Faculty Review Committee member will vote for promotion and/or tenure for each candidate with a simple "yea" or "nay" vote cast by secret ballot.
 A majority of the committee members must vote "yea" for a positive recommendation.
-Candidates will not be ranked. - 3.
+Candidates will not be ranked. - 4.
 Reporting initial vote results: A written rationale will accompany each recommendation.
-When the committee and the Dean have completed their independent reviews, a meeting between the Dean and the committee will occur to discuss the reviews of the Dean and of the committee. - 4.
+When the committee and the Dean have completed their independent reviews, a meeting between the Dean and the committee may occur to discuss the reviews of the Dean and of the committee. - 5.
 Final report: The Dean will notify each candidate of the committee's and the Dean's recommendations and rationales.
 If both recommendations are positive, they are forwarded with the candidate's materials to the Provost and Vice President for Academic Affairs.
 If one or both are negative, the candidate may provide a rebuttal to the recommendations to the Dean within three working days which will be forwarded along with the recommendations provided by the academic unit and the Dean to the Provost and Vice President for Academic Affairs.